Last update: March 30, 2023

-You can do all your transactions digitally; everything is just one click away!
+You can do all your transactions digitally.
 Easy.
 Online.
 Everywhere.

 - We kindly ask you to review the possibility of covering your shipments by Sea-Waybill instead of Original Bills of Lading, if legally and commercially acceptable.

 - For the surrender of Original Bills of Lading prior to container release at destination, please contact your local office for detailed guidance, they are happy to assist you.
-Please also consider electronic payment channels to avoid physical contact needs.
+Please also consider electronic payment channels.

 - To monitor your shipments, go ahead and use the Hapag-Lloyd Navigator, our new one-screen dashboard with real-time view on all your shipments.
 Alternatively, visit the Online Business section at our Hapag-Lloyd website for vessel/container/booking status and sailing schedules information.